 Limpert’s Field Goal In Closing Seconds Pushes Arkansas Past Ole Miss

-OXFORD, MS. (KFSM) – Arkansas has had kicking woes all season long but it decided Saturday’s contest at Ole Miss.
+OXFORD, Miss.
+(KFSM) — Arkansas has had kicking woes all season long but it decided Saturday’s contest at Ole Miss.

-After training by 24 points in the first half, Connor Limpert had a chance to give the Razorbacks a win with a 34-yard field goal attempt with four seconds left.
+After trailing by 24 points in the first half, Connor Limpert had a chance to give the Razorbacks a win with a 34-yard field goal attempt with four seconds left.

 The left-footed kicker had to wait through three Ole Miss timeouts.
 Once the sophomore got his chance, he hammered it right down the middle to give Arkansas a 38-37 win in another wild game in the SEC West rivalry.